Alan-Baylis/MultiGrid/Notes/Hours.md

 - Move block with crane
 - Drop block

+### 5:09-

+- Move crane to position on mouse down
+- Drop block on mouse/tap up
+- Move crane to reset position after drop

 ## TODO

 ### Implementation Tasks

-- Create Crane Test Scene
-- Create crane
-- Make crane create a block of any size
-- Swing the block with mouse/touch input
+- Align crane with nearest position

+- Move crane back to reset position after drop

+- Ideas:
-- Drop the block on click/tap
+	- Drop block only on mouse click (or tap on button, but not on touch anywhere)
+	- Add drop button
 	- Move crane to position programmatically

 - Create main scene
 - Add grid